KovDimaY/Trip-Reviewer/CODE_OF_CONDUCT.md

 The Trip-Reviewer is dedicated to providing a harassment-free working environment for all, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of any form.
 All communication should be appropriate for a professional audience including people of many different backgrounds.

-Sexual language and imagery is not appropriate for any communication and/or talks.
+Sexual language and imagery are not appropriate for any communication and/or talks.
 Be kind and do not insult or put down others.
 Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for SimpleChat.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for Trip-Reviewer.
 Staff violating these rules should be reported to an appropriate line manager.

-These are the values to which people in the SimpleChat community should aspire:
+These are the values to which people in the Trip-Reviewer community should aspire:

 - Be friendly and welcoming
 - Be patient